apache/cordova-docs/docs/en/edge/guide/plugin-development/blackberry10/index.md

 - **index.js** – This is considered the server side.
 Cordova loads index.js and makes it accessible through the cordova.exec bridge.
 The client.js file makes calls to the API in the index.js file, which in turn makes call to JNEXT to communicate with the native side.

-The client and server side (client.js and index.js) interacts through the `Cordova.exec `object.
+The client and server side (client.js and index.js) interacts through the `Cordova.exec `function.
 So, in client.js you invoke the exec function and provide the necessary arguments.
 In the Echo plugin, we have the following in the client.js file:

     var service = "org.apache.cordova.blackberry.echo",
         exec = cordova.require("cordova/exec");